Skip to main content

 Perform: Three sets of 10

-For this lower body dumbbell workout, pick up a moderately heavy dumbbell in each hand and hold them at your sides.
+For this lower body dumbbell workout with a calf raise, pick up a moderately heavy dumbbell in each hand and hold them at your sides.
 Then:

 1. Keep your gaze forward and focus on a single point to assist with balance.
 Avoid locking out your knees.